EternityForest/barrel.css/README.md

 # barrel.css
 A CSS Framework aiming to be as opinionated as possible for maximum restyling possibilities.

 It is a combination of classless styles, a mix of high and low level utilities, and a tiny selection of components.
+Unlike utility-first frameworks, we don't have millions of styles for every possible color and size.

+You do as much as you can semantically, and fill in the rest with semi-semantic classes.
+There are classes like .margin-bottom, letting the theme decide how much margin, not specific things like .margin-bottom-3px.

 It supports automatic dark/light theme switching with the system preference, desktop, mobile, and also aims to work as well as possible in print media, especially if you use extra hint classes.